 - Confirm enrolment, membership, prior membership, accreditation or specialisation to the public (including professional and government and statutory bodies) by disclosing personal information to members of the public;

-- Disclose personal information to third parties that include employers of students and members, local and international professional bodies, law enforcement bodies, government and statutory bodies and regulators, including the Australian Securities and Investment Commission and the New Zealand Companies Office;
+- Disclose personal information to third parties that include employers of students and members, local and international professional bodies, external payment providers, law enforcement bodies, government and statutory bodies and regulators, including the Australian Securities and Investment Commission and the New Zealand Companies Office;

 - Disclose personal information about you to overseas recipients.
 The recipients of such information are likely to be located in New Zealand, Australia, the United Kingdom, Ireland, United States of America, Hong Kong, China, Singapore, Canada, South Africa, India, Indonesia and Malaysia, including contact information to CA ANZ overseas member groups if you are going overseas;